Islandora/documentation/docs/user-documentation/extending.md

 [Views Slideshow](https://www.drupal.org/project/views_slideshow)

 Views Slideshow can be used to create a slideshow of any content (not just images) that can appear in a View.
 Powered by jQuery, it is heavily customizable: you may choose slideshow settings for each View you create.
 It can be used to create an easy, adjustable slideshow of images from an Islandora repository.
-Views Slideshow can be seen in action with Islandora objects on the front page [here](http://future.islandora.ca/)

 #### CSV File Formatter